 - rotation (str, int, datetime.time, datetime.timedelta or callable, optional) A condition indicating whenever the current logged file should be closed and a new one started. - retention (str, int, datetime.timedelta or callable, optional) A directive filtering old files that should be removed during rotation or end of program. - compression (str or callable, optional) A compression or archive format to which log files should be converted at closure. - delay (bool, optional) Whether the file should be created as soon as the sink is configured, or delayed until first logged message.
+It defaults to False. - watch (bool, optional) Whether or not the file should be watched and re-opened when deleted or changed (based on its device and inode properties) by an external program.
 It defaults to False. - mode (str, optional) The opening mode as for built-in open() function.
 It defaults to "a" (open the file in appending mode). - buffering (int, optional) The buffering policy as for built-in open() function.
-It defaults to 1 (line buffered file). - encoding (str, optional) The file encoding as for built-in open() function.
-It defaults to "utf8". - \\kwargs Others parameters are passed to the built-in open() function.
+It defaults to 1 (line buffered file).

+- encoding (str, optional) The file encoding as for built-in open() function.
+It defaults to "utf8". - kwargs Others parameters are passed to the built-in open() function.

-Returns int - An identifier associated with the added sink and which should be used to remove() it.
+int - An identifier associated with the added sink and which should be used to remove() it.

+Raises

-Raises ValueError - If any of the arguments passed to configure the sink is invalid.
+ValueError - If any of the arguments passed to configure the sink is invalid.